 There are many different products on the market today using Harris Tweed.
 Locally, with a number of independent artisans making products such as bags, purses, tablet and phone cases, key rings, cushions, ties, hoodies, clothing, furnishings etc.

 Harris Tweed is the only fabric in the world governed by its own Act of Parliament.
 From start to finish the cloth is in the hands of skilled and experienced artisans who oversee every stage of production utilising generations of knowledge to produce a product worthy of the name Harris Tweed.
-Harris Tweed must be made from 100% pure virgin wool, dyed and spun at one of the Harris Tweed Authority’s (HTA) 3 mills, hand-woven by a registered weaver here on the Outer Hebrides, finished at one of the mills and finally inspected and authenticated by a member of the HTA.
+Harris Tweed must be made from one hundred per cent pure virgin wool, dyed and spun at one of the the Harris Tweed Industry’s three mills, hand-woven by a registered weaver in the Outer Hebrides, finished at one of the mills and finally inspected and authenticated by a member of the HTA.

 The wool is dyed prior to being spun (as opposed to dying spun yarn), allowing the different colours of wool to be blended, creating a myriad of shades and hues.
 The wool is then carded between mechanical, toothed rollers which tease and mix the fibres thoroughly before it is separated into a fragile, embryonic yarn.

 This soft yarn is then spun to give it maximum strength for weaving.
 The spun yarn is wound onto bobbins to provide the ingredients of weft (left to right threads) and warp (vertical threads).
 This vitally important and very skilled process sees thousands of warp threads gathered in long hanks in very specific order and wound onto large beams ready to be delivered, together with yarn for the weft, to the weavers at their homes.